 A number of legal requirements affect butchers regarding the labelling and composition of fresh meat, cooked meat and meat products, eggs, and cheese.

 Food for sale to consumers needs varying degrees of labelling.
 Beef and veal have specific legislation governing their labelling, while pork is not currently subject to the same sort of legal requirements.
 Specified meat products have a legal definition and very specific labelling requirements.
-If you are a butchers you also need to take care when using such terms as 'smoked' and 'traditional' as these are also subject to legal and restricted definitions.
+If you are a butcher you also need to take care when using such terms as 'smoked' and 'traditional' as these are also subject to legal and restricted definitions.

 Be aware that there are legal and restricted definitions of many terms used to describe the products discussed in this guide.
 Examples of these terms are: